Gender Studies faculty with specific calls for PhD students for 2023-24

 I am interested in supervising dissertations with a social science orientation and an interest in how gender and gender inequality shape and are shaped by social and political regimes.
 More specifically, my work is in the field of paid and unpaid work, social inequalities, the welfare state, poverty and social reproduction.
 Currently, I work on the gig economy, on the transformation of paid and unpaid work after the pandemic and I am exploring new ways of quantitative and qualitative data collection methods.
 I can best supervise students who have a firm commitment to producing clearly formulated empirical research, which seeks to connect novel empirical findings to boarder social concepts.

-Besides topics of gender history, especially intersection of memory, politics and violence, I am interested in supervising dissertations addressing root causes and different forms of global attacks on equality in different historical periods.
-Applicants are encouraged to address the complex relationship between national, transnational actors, impact of digital activism and how the intellectual legacy of anti-enlightenment movements and key thinkers are appropriated by these dark movements.
-I am particularly interested in proposals analyzing counter strategies, movements and activists in the past and today.
+Besides topics of gender history, especially the intersection of memory, politics, and violence, I am interested in supervising dissertations addressing root causes and different forms of global attacks on equality in different historical periods.
+Applicants are encouraged to address the complex relationship between national, and transnational actors, the impact of digital activism, and how the intellectual legacy of anti-enlightenment movements and key thinkers are appropriated by these dark movements.
+I am particularly interested in proposals analyzing counter strategies, movements, and activists in the past and today.
 Topics exploring contested historical legacies and gendered forgetting are also welcome.

 I am interested in supervising projects in a range of areas involving new developments in the complex relationships between science, law and gender; and the impact of emerging technologies on recent bioethical thinking.
 I am also familiar with biopolitical studies, and the connections between genes, gender and society.
 Within the framework of my current ERC Synergy Project, I am involved in exploring comparative European history of bioethics and public health.